Back to Blog

 • Candle 2: Large bullish candle (green) that completely engulfs candle 1's body

 What it means: Sellers were in control (candle 1).
 Buyers took over aggressively (candle 2).
 The shift was decisive, not gradual.
-Bullish momentum building.
+Bullish momentum is building.

 Where it works best: